What remedy should Ofpra reject the asylum application?

 In the event of annulment of the decision of the National Court of Justice, the Council of State usually refers the case back to it, but may also decide to settle it definitively without referring it back.

-If your appeal is dismissed, you will be forced to leave France if such a decision has not yet been enforced.
+If your appeal is dismissed, you will be forced to leave France if such a decision has not yet been implemented.